amqp/rhea/README.md

   * non_fatal_errors - an array of error conditions which if received on connection close from peer should not prevent reconnect (by default this only includes amqp:connection:forced)
+  * all_errors_non_fatal - a boolean which determines if rhea's auto-reconnect should attempt reconnection on all fatal errors

 If the transport is TLS, the options may additionally specify a 'servername' property.
 This allows the SNI to be controlled separately